sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 _❤️Amazing demonstration @ [Click here](https://youtu.be/o-dDFSH-BxM)._

-- LEARN: Setting `flex-shrink: 2` to a chid will make that particular child to shrink twice as other items because other items have 1 as their value by default.
+- LEARN: Setting `flex-shrink: 2` to a child will make that particular child to shrink twice as other items because other items have 1 as their value by default.
 - If you give flex-shrink (ITS ABOUT RATIOS ONLY) to all elements via a separate class to all the child of the flex with flex-shrink as 1 or 2 or 3 or anything else, its just same as 1:1:1... and so on --- because after all its all about just ratios.
 - LEARN: You can make a child to refuse to shrink by resetting the default value `flex-shrink: 0`.